 So the C-suite can be tough to reach.
 But it isn’t an impregnable fortress.
-The key to getting inside is providing executives with something they need but can’t get elsewhere: relevant content.
+We first looked at this challenge in 2015, and though the marketing landscape has changed — especially social media — the key to getting inside is still to provide executives with something they need: relevant content.

 Tell Me Something I Don’t Know

 Even at the highest ranks of a corporation, the need for information is acute.
 And executives didn’t get where they are by making decisions in a bubble.

 Selling to the C-Suite by Nicholas A.C.
 Read and Dr. Stephen J. Bistritz (updated and revised in 2018) is based on data collected from interviews with hundreds of executives.
 The authors found that executives want to be contacted because they thrive on “fresh ideas from outside their companies.”
 The key word here is fresh.
 No one, least of all top executives, wants stale marketing messages or warmed-over information.
 As one CIO told the authors, sales representatives calling on him “better be prepared to tell him things he can’t get from his own people.”

 A Quartz survey of more than 1,300 global c-suite executives found that they are very responsive to content from sources they perceive as experts in their industries, especially exclusive data and analysis.

 Content That Gets Attention

 What type of content works best?
 In our marketing work for B2B companies, our research has too often uncovered a disconnect between what a company thinks its content is accomplishing and what its targets think.
 C-suite executives frequently tell us that they don’t receive content from our clients — even though we know they are regularly contacted with emailed newsletters and white papers.
 Other executives report that they are aware of receiving content, but it’s not content that they need.
 Still others indicate that the content they are getting is not credible because of its source.